Black Spot Programme

 Amended Eligibility Criteria

-The Government has announced changes to the programme’s eligibility criteria for 2015-16 and 2016-17 aimed at assisting local communities to compete for this additional funding over the next two years.
+The Government has broadened the programme’s eligibility criteria for 2015-16 and 2016-17 to assist local communities to compete for the additional funding over those two years.

 Under the new criteria, the minimum Benefit Cost Ratio for proposals has been reduced from 2:1 to 1:1.
 In addition, the minimum crash history of sites has been reduced from 3 to 2 casualty crashes over five years or 0.13 casualty crashes per kilometre per year over 5 years.